jackkutilek/PuzzleTree/readme.md

 - a script template to kick-start your game scripts
 - example projects for reference and inspiration

-There is a bug in Godot 3.5.1 that prevents custom resources from being reloaded on change (which is needed for PuzzleTree to update when the LDTK project file is changed).
-It works with Godot 3.5.2.
-I have not yet implemented support for Godot 4.

 # Quick-Start Guide

 1. Download or clone PuzzleTree and copy `addons` into your godot project directory.
 This should place PuzzleTree at `[godot project root]/addons/PuzzleTree/`.
 Enable the `PuzzleTree` plugin in Godot's Plugins menu (at `project`->`project settings`->`plugins`).
 This will do a few things: